Fescue is a great contender for garden boxes and edges.

 It got its name from the straight, dense foliage that can indeed prick through skin.
 Leaves are greenish-gray.
 Summer blooms, rather rare, have a beautiful light yellow hue.

 This one has long, thin green blades.
-Bearskin fescue is somewhat of an outlier in the family, since most other species are gray-green or blue-green.
+Bearskin fescue, as it’s also called, is somewhat of an outlier in the family, since most other species are gray-green or blue-green.
+Note: you might see the former name for this plant in stores: F. scoparia.

 It’s size never exceeds 4 inches (10 cm), and it grows to form a lush, soft cushion.
 Flowers appear in June-July, they’re the color of hay.